code-Jyu/Coffee-Analysis/README.md

 ## Project Description
 I analysed the coffee ratings from 32 countries based on certain coffee metrics used for professional evaluation.
 The project goal is to conclude which is the best rated coffee.
+In addition I have created a coffee Recommerder which recommends a coffee based on the user taste.

 ## Questions & Hypotheses
 I have formulated two hypotheses: